 - Feminine products (even though you can flush some products, James advises against it)

 - Toilet paper that isn't degradable

 If you do happen to clog someone else's toilet, just stay calm.

-"The first thing to remember when you clog the toilet in another person's house is to breathe, stay calm and don't panic," advises Smith with a chuckle.
+"The first thing to remember when you clog the toilet in another person's house is to breathe and don't panic," said Mr. Rooter franchisee Jamie Smith of Baltimore.

 If the water looks like it's heading for the rim, shut off the water valve behind the toilet by turning the knob to the right. ("Righty, tighty.
 Lefty, loosey" is the plumber's mantra.)

 If for some reason you cannot shut off the water valve, don't keep flushing the toilet because chances are that it will overflow and you'll be worse off than you were before.